 SIGnAL's iSect tool can be used to design primers for verification of T-DNA insertions.
+If the link to the ISECT tool is not working, an alternative link can be found here.

 A User's Guide to the Arabidopsis T-DNA Insertional Mutant Collections.
 This reference provides useful information on using the primer design tool and selecting primers for different T-DNA insertion mutant populations.